Courses & Details

 All International Students enrolled in the program will be provided with an orientation to familiarise them with the rules, expectations, facilities and services offered by the University.
-Please visit http://www.newcastle.edu.au/students/international/student-support/ to find out more about the support services available to international students.
+Please visit http://www.newcastle.edu.au/international/while-you-are-here/orientation to find out more about the support services available to international students.

-Students with disabilities who require reasonable adjustments to undertake their program should contact the Disability Support Service before semester or early in the semester.
+Students with a disability who require reasonable adjustments to undertake their program should contact the Disability Support Service before semester or early in the semester.
 Some adjustments need up to 4 weeks lead time to organise, so it is imperative that early contact is made.
-The Disability Support Service and relevant Faculty and School officers will work together to ensure reasonably adjustments are provided in a timely manner.
+The Disability Support Service and relevant Faculty and School officers will work together to ensure reasonable adjustments are provided in a timely manner.

-Please note: All students must fulfil the inherent requirements of the program and courses they are undertaking.
+Please note: All students must fulfil the inherent requirements of the programs and courses they are undertaking.
 While reasonable adjustments can be made, these adjustments cannot compromise academic integrity.
 It is the student’s responsibility to check all the requirements of courses, and consider the effects of any medical condition or disability on their ability to complete course requirements.
 Please visit http://www.newcastle.edu.au/service/disability/ for more information.

-Aboriginal and Torres Strait Islander students can draw on the assistance and support provided by the Indigenous Student Support and Development service through the Wollotuka Institute.
+Aboriginal and Torres Strait Islander students can draw on the assistance and support provided by the Indigenous Student Support and Development service through The Wollotuka Institute.